 Rule 2.
 Know the real-world pricing.
 The same product sells at very different prices by channel:

-- Auto insurance carrier: typically $20 to $40 a year as a rider, cancellable anytime
+- Auto insurance carrier: typically $5 to $20 a month added to your policy, for as long as you keep it, cancellable anytime

 Rule 3.
 In Connecticut, GAP comes with a free look.
 Connecticut law now treats GAP waivers as cancellable contracts.
 That means a required free-look window where you can cancel, and a refund of the unused portion if you pay the loan off early.
 Read the waiver, get the free-look period and the cancellation steps in writing, and remember you can drop it once the gap closes.
-If you need GAP at all, the order of preference is auto-insurance rider first, then credit union, then dealer.
+If you need GAP at all, price all three as a total over your actual loan term and start with your credit union, which is the most consistently good value.
 The statute is in the legal framework below.

 Step 5.
 Read the title and the contract before you sign